Rebecca Ploener—Featured Musician

 If you have no idea what drum and bugle corps are, you’re not alone.
 Drum Corps International or DCI, is a major league of marching arts with roots in the military.
 Drum corps are competitive marching bands, with ensembles of brass instruments, Percussion instruments and color guard.
 They perform eight to twelve minute shows, touring around the country and perfecting their shows as much as possible.
 The Cadets in particular have ranked within the top ten marching bands in the world ten times.

 When we asked about stories she might have of The Cadets, she takes a minute.
 We offer input about what we might want to know, but she bites her lip.
-“Yeah, I’m not allowed to talk about certain things,” she says, which sounds like exactly the stories we were looking for.
+“Yeah, I’m not allowed to talk about certain things,” she says, which sounds exactly like the kind of stories we were looking for.
 “It’s like, what happens on the bus, stays on the bus.”

-She did give us one story: “Sometimes we’d play a show that’s two hours away.
-That’s about the most free time we’d have.
-This guy, Jon Bilby gave us a pep talk: “You have to shake the bus!”
-And he’d literally just stand up, shaking the inside of the bus, while the bus is still moving.
+She did give us one story: “Sometimes we’d play a show that’s like, two hours away, and that’s the most free time we’d have.
+This guy, Jon Bilby gave us a pep talk like, “You have to shake the bus!”
+And he’d literally just stand up, shaking the inside of the bus.
+The bus is still moving.
 We’ll do this in the last forty-five minutes before the show, every one screaming.
 And you get to the place, and as a Cadet you have to be straight faced in public, complete military style.
 But we had so much hype in us.”

 She laughed about this, later saying, “We just kinda scream a lot.”